 Using Azure for your migration will incur a fee from Microsoft only for the Azure storage.
 Data transfer fees are only incurred with cross-region, and total egress, from Azure traffic.
 As explained below, there should be no outbound data transfer fees for this migration, because your Azure storage needs to be in the same region as the Destination tenant, for the migration.

-If Office 365 is the destination, then MigrationWiz includes logic which checks for the region of the Destination tenant, and will then utilize migration workers only from that same region.
+If Office 365 is the destination, then MigrationWiz includes logic that checks for the region of the Destination tenant, and will then utilize migration workers only from that same region.

 Under certain conditions, MigrationWiz will transfer data more than one time.
 These are some of the scenarios in which MigrationWiz will transfer data from your blob storage more than one time: